Sauk County Court Records

 Hours: Monday–Friday, 8:00 AM – 4:30 PM

-Requests can be submitted in person during business hours or by mail.
-The office charges $1.25 per page for regular copies and $5.00 to certify a document (plus $1.25 per page for the copy itself), according to the Wisconsin Circuit Court Fee Chart.
-If you request copies by mail, include payment and a self-addressed stamped envelope for return delivery.
-A $5.00 search fee per name applies when no case number is provided.
+You can submit requests in person during business hours or by mail.
+Per the Wisconsin Circuit Court Fee Chart, the office charges $1.25 per page for regular copies and $5.00 to certify a document (plus $1.25 per page for the copy itself).
+When mailing a request, include payment and a self-addressed stamped envelope.
+If you don't have a case number, a $5.00 search fee per name applies to locate the relevant file.

 Dedicated Staff Lines

-The Clerk of Courts maintains separate staff lines for different case types:
+The Clerk of Courts maintains separate staff lines for different case types.
+Call (608) 355-3287 and press 9 to reach the appropriate extension:

 - Small Claims: ext.
 3407